Caius Plinius Caecilius Secundus (Pliny the Younger)

-Caius Plinius Caecilius Secundus, (62 - 113 AD) nephew of Pliny the elder was an influential orator and statesman of the early empire.
-He served all the common magistracies of the Cursus Honorum including Consul in 100 AD.
+Caius Plinius Caecilius Secundus (62 - 113 AD), nephew and later adopted son of Pliny the Elder, was an influential orator and statesman of the early empire.
+He served all the common magistracies of the Cursus Honorum, including Consul in 100 AD.

 The government of the Roman Empire changes significantly from that of the Republic.
 The senate, the elite class of Rome, functioned more as a club of the rich and famous families than as a governing body in the Imperial system.